Direct semi-parametric estimation of the state price density implied in option prices: DESPD model specification and estimation procedure

 \section{DESPD model specification and estimation procedure}

-Quoting \citet*{Cox1979}, an option is a contract giving the right (not the obligation) to buy (call type) or sell (put type) a risky asset with price $s$ at a predetermined (fixed) strike price $k$ within (American style) or at (European style) a given date (maturity of the contract, $T$).
+Quoting \citet*{Cox1979}, an option is a contract giving the right (not the obligation) to buy (call type) or sell (put type) a risky asset with price $s$ at a predetermined (fixed) strike price $k$ before (American style) or at (European style) a given date (maturity of the contract, $T$).
 Call and put options written on a given underlying are usually quoted together for a set of strike prices over different maturities (so called \textit{option chains}).
-Here we consider only European-style (exercise only possible at maturity) option contracts.
+Here we consider only European-style (exercise only possible at maturity) contracts.

-The current price (time $t$) of an option contract (say a call) should take into account the uncertainty about its pay-off $(s_{T} - k)$ at the expiration date (apart from the cost of money and transaction costs).
+The current price (at time $t$) of an option (say a call) should take into account the uncertainty about its pay-off $(s_{T} - k)$ at the expiration date (apart from the cost of money and transaction costs).
 Its fair value is then equal to the discounted expected returns at maturity ($T$):

 where $r_{t, \tau}$ is the risk-free interest rate (e.g. the Libor rate), $\tau = T - t$ is the time to maturity, $s_{T}$ (price of the underlying at maturity) is the state variable and $f_{t}(s_{T})$ is the state price density.
-As mentioned above, the SPD is unknown and must be inferred from the observed prices.
+The SPD is unknown and must be inferred from the observed prices.